tanimislam/howdy/docs/source/plex-config/plex_settings_config.rst

 * username and password is from your Seedhost account.
 * port is from step #7.

-.. _local_and_remote:

 Local and Remote (Seedhost) SSH Setup
 ---------------------------------------

 You have already set up your SSH account by registering a Seedhost account.
 Presumably you know enough to have a an SSH account on a server you own, and on which your Plex server runs.
 This is usually your login account on your home SSH server.
-All instructions refer to the login dialog widget shown `here <seedhost_step07_delugeportnumber_>`_.
+All instructions refer to the login dialog widget shown in :numref:`login_step02_settings`.

 * Put the full username and SSH server URL path into the *SSH Path* text box.